top of page

-Lisbon is spread across seven hills so expect a lot of steep streets generally paved with cobblestones so bring comfortable shoes, and perhaps your swimming suit as the ocean is not far away and you can always just get an uber and go for a swim after a long day of sightseeing.
+Lisbon is spread across seven hills, so expect a lot of steep streets generally paved with cobblestones; bring comfortable shoes, and perhaps your swimming suit as the ocean is not far away and you can always just get an Uber and go for a swim after a long day of sightseeing.
 Not many other European cities offer both a bustling capital and an amazing coastline a short uber ride away.

 Lisbon will offer you a glimpse of Portugal's different regional cuisines and will serve as a good stepping stone as you delve deeper into Portugal's rich history.